-Bike Watch provides real engagement and raises the level of community awareness, confidence, and participation in fighting crime by registering bicycles online with the Kingston Police.
+Our Bike Watch program is designed to raise the level of community awareness and participation in fighting bicycle theft through information and registration of bicycles online with the Kingston Police.

 Click Bicycle Registration to register your bicycle with Kingston Police.